-FAO has been active in the twin processes of Post-2015 and the OWG on SDGs.
-FAO co-led one of the 11 Thematic Consultations - Hunger, Food Security and Nutrition – in the Post-2015 process, and supported meetings of the OWG by gathering knowledge and expertise on themes associated with social, economic and environmental sustainability.
-The Organization identified 14 thematic areas to its work in contributing technical knowledge to the OWG, nine of which centre on environmental issues.
+FAO has been active in supporting Member States in the Post-2015 development agenda process.
+FAO co-led one of the 11 Global Thematic Consultations - Hunger, Food Security and Nutrition, and supported meetings of the Open Working Group by gathering knowledge and expertise on themes associated with social, economic and environmental sustainability.
+The Organization identified 14 thematic areas to its work in contributing technical knowledge to the OWG, and continued to provide technical support, including identifying viable indicators and appropriate means of implementation to inform intergovernmental negotiations of the UNGA.
 FAO also contributes capacity in sponsoring and organising events designed to inform and engage member states, stakeholders and the general public on the Post-2015 process.